stepansnigirev/py-ws7/README.md

 WavelengthMeter class accepts two optional arguments:
 - `dllpath` - path to the `wlmData.dll`.
 Default is `C:\Windows\System32\wlmData.dll`
-- `debug` - partialy emulates work of the dll library without accessing it, default is `False`
+- `debug` - partially emulates work of the dll library without accessing it, default is `False`

 ## Class properties